a-lupow/lunchflow-deduplication/README.md

 `lunchflow-bridge` is not meant to be the main business system.
 Its role is narrow and deliberate:

-- receive data from the Sure side,
+- receive data from Lunchflow
-- apply logic that makes transaction matching and deduplication consistent,
+- apply logic that makes transaction matching and deduplication consistent
-- forward the cleaned or stabilized result to Lunchflow.
+- forward stable deduplicated data to Sure

-The overall goal is reliability, not complexity.

 ## Example Docker Compose integration